Copper Wire Mesh Metals

 The soft and malleable properties of copper metal make it ideal for woven wire mesh.

-It is often used in industry for its properties of high electrical conductivity and thermal conductivity as it conducts heat up to eight times better than other commonly used metals.
+The high electrical conductivity of copper mesh makes it popular for EMI and RFI shielding applications.
+Its high thermal conductivity also means it is frequently used in industrial heat shielding, as it conducts heat up to eight times better than other commonly used metals.

 Other benefits of copper wire mesh are:

 Copper is ductile, easy to work, join and install.
 It is easily joined metallurgically by welding, soldering or brazing.
 Its softness means it can be formed to fit most design configurations.

 Since copper is rigid as well as readily formable, it adds to total system integrity even when subjected to adverse conditions.

 This is despite its properties of high conductivity.

 - Does not react with water

 Copper does not react with water, but it slowly reacts with atmospheric oxygen forming a layer of brown-black copper oxide.
 In contrast to the oxidation of iron by wet air, this oxide layer stops any further, bulk corrosion.

 Bacteria will not grow on copper wire mesh.

 Its long-lasting and maintenance-free characteristics make copper the leading choice for many mechanical and industrial systems.
 It never requires painting for protection from corrosion.
 In addition, a thin film forms, providing natural protection from corrosion.